shopware/docs/guides/plugins/plugins/api/custom-pricing.md

 ]
 ```

-For the `delete` action, we need fewer data to send.
-For its payload, you only need to define the `productId`s of the product whose prices you want to remove.
+For the `delete` action, we will send a smaller dataset: you only need to define the `productId`s for the product whose prices you want to remove.

 ```json
 [